netcinematics/ALPHA_BITZ_AI/README.md

 1. Humanity is "MISSING_WORDS".

-   - We don't notice "MISSING_WORDS" - but MOST CONCEPTS ARE NOT YET ARTICULATED to SINGLE WORDS.
+   - We don't notice "MISSING_WORDS" historically.
+But MOST CONCEPTS ARE NOT YET ARTICULATED to SINGLE (EXACT) WORDS*.

-2. For AI to have all CONCEPTS POSSIBLE - it needs "EXACTNESS".
+2. For AI to encode all CONCEPTS POSSIBLE - it needs "EXACTNESS" of concepts and words.

-   - CLICHE is and exellent example of a common INEXACTNESS problem, called "AMBIGUOSITY".
+   - CLICHE is an exellent example of a common INEXACTNESS problem, called "AMBIGUOSITY".*

-4. INTELLIGENCE is VOCABULARY - for AI to have "extra intellect" - it needs EXTRA VOCABULARY.
+4. As far as INTELLIGENCE is VOCABULARY - for AI to have "extra intellect" - it needs EXTRA VOCABULARY (for extra concept embedding).

-5. After "ERA of SCALING" (*Ilya Sutskever) - ADDITIONAL OPTIMIZATION AWAITS - with "ENHANCED_SYNTAX" and "BETTER_WORDS".
+5. After "ERA of SCALING" (*Ilya Sutskever) - ADDITIONAL OPTIMIZATION AWAITS - with "ENHANCED_SYNTAX", like "TEXT_MECHANISMS", and "BETTER_WORDS".

 ___

 ### GOALS:

-> 1. ENCODE "WORDZ", to "BEST_REFLECT_ACTUAL_REALITY" - for AI.
+> 1. We've just begun to ENCODE (remarkable) "WORDZ", to "BEST_REFLECT_ACTUAL_REALITY" - for AI.

-> 2. Will WORDZ result in the MOST EXACT TEXT of all time?
+> 2. We can "OPTIMIZE_INPUT_LANGUAGE" - before AI: SCALE, ENCODE, and Reinforcement Learning.

-> 3. We can "OPTIMIZE_INPUT_LANGUAGE" - before AI: SCALE, ENCODE, and Reinforcement Learning.
+> 3. Look at how many words are ambiguous - we need better_wordz.

-> 4. Look at how many words are ambiguous - we need better_wordz.
+> 4. Might WORDZ result in the MOST EXACT TEXT of all time?

-> Less confusion, more clarity - solve "AMBIGUOSITY".
+> Less confusion, more clarity, and solve "AMBIGUOSITY" - for humans and AI.

 ___